Skip to main content

 The low-voltage battery in your Tesla is one of the most common components that will eventually need replacement.
 Despite having a massive high-voltage battery pack, every Tesla relies on a smaller auxiliary battery to power essential systems like the computer, door locks, and lights.
 When this battery fails, your Tesla won't start—even with a fully charged main battery.

-Important: Tesla has used three different low-voltage battery types:
+Important: Tesla has used three different low-voltage battery types across model years:

 Tesla Model 3 frunk fully opened showing thermal management system and battery area 2018 Model 3 frunk with covers removed, exposing the thermal management system, brake fluid reservoir, and A/C compressor.
 The 12V battery sits under a cover on the right side.